 - Emergency beacon – this can be rented at several location in Iceland so that local search & rescue teams can located you quickly if necessary.
 Recommended for hikers and solo adventure travelers.

 What do I do if I have an accident in Iceland?

 First, if you have an accident while driving in Iceland, you should dial 112.
 This is the main emergency number in Iceland, and the number to call in just about any kind of emergency (traffic accidents, injury, crimes, search & rescue, fires).
 The 112 number should work anywhere from any phone (SMS, voice, land lines, pay phones, etc).
-I’d program this number into your phone in case of emergency.
+I’d program this number into your phone in case of an emergency.

 If it is safe to do so, you should remain in your car rather than try to seek help on foot.
 If it is not safe to stay in your car due to its location, then you should stay near to your car.
-It is safer to be in or near you car in case of bad weather and it also helps the emergency services locate you.
+It is safer to be in or near your car in case of bad weather and it also helps the emergency services locate you.
 Passing local traffic will often stop to offer assistance to stranded drivers.

 Next, you should contact your car rental company to let them know about the accident and they should be able to help you decide what to do next and help arrange towing, repairs, and car replacement services as needed.
 If you are traveling with a travel company or agency, you should also let them know about any accidents and any changes that will need to be made to your trip.
 Be sure to note the emergency 24/7 numbers of any company involved so that can be called as the regular numbers are normally only operated during working hours.

 Before you set off we’d also recommend downloading the SafeTravel.is app to your smartphone.
 The app has an emergency feature which will send an SMS containing your GPS location to the emergency services.
 If you are traveling in a remote area of Iceland, you might not have sufficient cell coverage to make a call, but a text might still get through.